 Camp Manitou is accredited by the Manitoba Camping Association.
 In order to ensure safe, healthy, well-run outdoor activities, Camp Manitou is committed to meeting industry standards and maintaining best practices in its execution of camp programming and delivery.

 Make cheques or money order payable to the True North Youth Foundation.
 Any cheque that is returned, due to insufficient funds, will be charged a fee of $25.00 and will result in cancellation of your registration.
 Cheques can be mailed to the True North Youth Foundation, 345 Graham Avenue, Winnipeg, MB R3C 5S6.
-We also accept credit card payments (Visa, MasterCard and American Express).
-Please call the camp office to make your credit card payment.
+We also accept credit card payments of Visa and MasterCard through the online registration system.